Stress-Busting Strategies for Men

 Fortunately, men don’t have to let stress get the better of them.
 There are a number of strategies men can leverage to take charge of their wellbeing.
-Here are four stress-busting tips men should know about:
+Here are three stress-busting tips men should know about:

 - Exercise on a near-daily basis

 - Only 21.9% of adults in the US make time for light-to-moderate exercise at least five days a week.3 Some men feel they need to achieve the impossible in their personal and professional lives and often let physical activity fall to the wayside.
 However, exercise produces mood-elevating chemicals that relieve stress.3 In addition, physical activity helps lower blood pressure, strengthen the heart muscle, and promote a healthy weight.4 These improved outcomes may also increase productivity.